Education - Dyslexia and Specific Learning Difficulties (SpLD)

 Careers

-The course meets the criteria for the taught elements of Associate Membership to the British Dyslexia Association (AMBDA), if accredited.
+The course meets the criteria for the Associate Membership to the British Dyslexia Association (AMBDA).

-The PGDip enables teachers to assess people for exam concessions and the AMBDA qualification is the leading quality standard for specialist work in the field.
+The PGDip enables teachers to assess pupils for exam concessions and the AMBDA qualification is the leading quality standard for specialist work in the field.

 Entry requirements